rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Something needs to be done about this. <br>

-one last joke, and i'm done. promise.
+one final action, and i'm done. promise.

 <div class="gif-container">
   <figure style="width: 500px; margin: 0 auto; text-align: center;">